 An exclusive licensing deal to make Star Wars videogames in a post-Lucas world should have been a golden goose for EA.
 Instead, after setting a promising pace with a rejuvenated Star Wars: Battlefront, it set the game industry on fire with Star Wars: Battlefront 2—and not in a good way.
 The planned implementation of loot boxes and premium currency outraged fans and forced a days-before-release walkback, which was bad enough on its own.
 But it also attracted the attention of politicians around the world, leading to multiple inquiries and threats of legal action reminiscent of the videogame violence moral panic of the early '90s.
 Many gamers also very vocally took up the cause, seeing the legislative pushback as an opportunity to force real change on the industry.

-The reaction from publishers has been somewhat less than graceful so far.
-Electronic Arts CEO Andrew Wilson reiterated the company’s (and industry’s) position in a recent earnings call that loot boxes are not gambling and said that it will "push forward" with them in future games no matter what people think.
-Executives from other companies have said much the same.
-But some sort of compromise in the way loot boxes work seems likely: Belgium's Gaming Commission recently declared that three out of four popular games from EA, Activision, and Valve (FIFA 18, Overwatch, and CS:GO) contain loot boxes that contravene the country's gambling laws and warned that hefty fines or even prison sentences could be applied if they’re not changed or removed.
+The reaction from publishers was somewhat less than graceful.
+Electronic Arts CEO Andrew Wilson reiterated the company’s (and industry’s) position in an earnings call that loot boxes are not gambling and said that it would "push forward" with them in future games no matter what people think.
+Executives from other companies said much the same.
+But some sort of compromise in the way loot boxes work was inevitable: Belgium's Gaming Commission declared that three out of four popular games from EA, Activision, and Valve (FIFA 18, Overwatch, and CS:GO) contain loot boxes that contravene the country's gambling laws and warned that hefty fines or even prison sentences could be applied if they’re not changed or removed.
 Ironically, the one game that was found to fall within the boundaries of the law is the one that started this whole damn mess in the first place: Star Wars: Battlefront 2.